-In New Jersey and New York, your loving and committed relationship with all the rights and privileges of marriage is now a reality!
-Whether you consider your same sex wedding an act of courage, and act of love or both, planning your same sex wedding ceremony will be a process that is joyful, liberating, and comforting.
+At last!
+Your loving and committed relationship can be legally recognized as the marriage it has always been in your hearts.
+All you have to do is have the gorgeous wedding you have always dreamed about.
+Planning your same sex wedding ceremony will be a process that is joyful, liberating, and comforting.
 The path to marriage will be one that you will always treasure as a time of deep connection and growth, for each partner individually, and for your partnership as a couple.

 “What if there were a universe in which a world was born out of a smallish star, and into that world flew red winged blackbirds, and into it swam sperm whales, and into it bloomed crocuses, and into it blew wind to life the tiniest hairs on the naked arms in spring, and into it at some point grew onions, out of soil, and in went Mt.
 Everest and also the wolf we’ve spotted in the woods about a mile from here, just after sunrise on these mornings when the moon is full?

 Into that world came animals and elements and plants, and imagination, the mind and the mind’s eye.
 If such a universe existed and you noticed it, what would you do?
 What song would come out of your mouth, what prayer, what praises, what sacred offering, what whirling dance, what religion and what reverential gesture would you make to greet that world, every single day that you were in it?” – A Writing by Victoria Safford